ALICEHASHBROWN/alicehashbrown.github.io/notebook.md

 | Sequencing | Define an order for when steps in an algorithm are completed | Follows 1, 2, 3 | which step comes first in making a grilled cheese | Get bread, add butter, add cheese |

+## Algorithm Notes

+### Ouestions to ask when Solving
+- where is the data coming from for the algorithm?
+- am i writing it in my program?
+- am i asking my user to input it?
+- am i pulling it in from an outside sourse for file?

 ## Pseudocode Java Reference